Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 function setReceiverAddress(address \_receiverAddress) external onlyOwner;

 // Reads the latest state from the registry and dispatches it to the configured destination chain.
+// Sends the oldestValidMerkleRoot instead of the index for robustness against dropped messages.
 // Called by the off-chain Cross-chain Replicator service.
 function relayState() external payable;